embrace-io/embrace-docs/docs/ios/open-source/features/capture-services/index.md

 # Capture Services

-The Embrace Apple SDK provides several Capture Services that automatically capture data from your application and transforms it into OpenTelemetry signals.
+The Embrace Apple SDK provides several Capture Services that automatically capture data from your mobile application and transform it into OpenTelemetry signals.
+Depending on the specific activity being tracked, the automatic instrumentation might create OTel spans for the event, or might create OTel span events that attach to the [session span](/ios/open-source/#how-we-built-it).

 These services are configured when initializing the Embrace Apple SDK and you can also add your own custom services.